bhargav333/Self-Driving-Car-NanoDegree/CarND-TrafficSignClassifier-P2/TrafficSignClassifier_Project/README.md

 ### Test a Model on New Images

-Here are ten German traffic signs that I found on the web:
+Here are eight German traffic signs that I found on the web:

 ![alt text][image4]